ImperialCollegeLondon/complex-number-game/README.md

 # Installation

-This assumes you have [installed Lean and the python package `mathlibtools`](https://leanprover-community.github.io/get_started.html).
+This assumes you have [installed Lean using the instructions at the leanprover-community website](https://leanprover-community.github.io/get_started.html).

 All you have to do is type